 (Added by Ordinance No. 151083; amended by Ordinance No. 176585, effective July 5, 2002.)
 Persons appointed as special services personnel shall be special police officers of the City and shall so serve.
-As special police officers, the special services personnel and the supervisor, shall have authority to issue citations for violations of parking or nonmoving traffic violations occurring on the Memorial Coliseum Complex premises and the Civic Stadium premises, and particularly they shall have authority to issue citations forms as provided for in Section 16.06.060, and shall have authority to issue citations for parking or nonmoving traffic violations, special services personnel and their supervisors shall have authority to issue citations for parking or nonmoving traffic violations, special services personnel and their supervisors shall have authority to issue citations for violations of 14A.50.030, 14A.50.040 and 14A.50.050 occurring on the Memorial Coliseum Complex premises and the Civic Stadium premises.
+As special police officers, the special services personnel and the supervisor, shall have authority to issue citations for violations of parking or nonmoving traffic violations occurring on the Memorial Coliseum Complex premises and the Civic Stadium premises, and particularly they shall have authority to issue citations as provided for in Section 16.06.060, and shall have authority to sign citations forms as provided for in Section 16.06.010.
+In addition to authority to issue citations for parking or nonmoving traffic violations, special services personnel and their supervisors shall have authority to issue citations for violations of 14A.50.030, 14A.50.040 and 14A.50.050 occurring on the Memorial Coliseum Complex premises and the Civic Stadium premises.
 To the extent of the power and authority granted in this Section, such personnel and their supervisors shall exercise full police power and authority.